-3. Exams: There will be 3 of these over the semester.
+3. Midterm Exams: There will be 3 of these over the semester.

-Students will be required to complete 2 midterm exams and 1 final exam for this course.
 These exams are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings and videos for this course.
 Exams will take place on Canvas.
 Students are expected to complete these individually.
 Each quiz is due by Sunday at 11:59pm at the end of the assigned week.